Physical Commonsense Reasoning for Lower-Resourced Languages and Dialects: a Study on Basque: Experimental Setup

 We have evaluated our task on generative models, as previous works that evaluated discriminative models \citep{storks2019commonsense, pensa2024multi} were outperformed by generative models \citep{pensa2024gita4calamita}.
 The evaluation for the three tasks is implemented on EleutherAI's Language Model Evaluation Harness framework v0.4.9 \citep{eval-harness}.
 This system enables the evaluation of generative LLMs and tasks in a reproducible, automated, and systematic way.
-The experiments were carried out in the few-shot setting specified by Harness.
+The experiments were carried out in a 3-example few-shot setting specified by Harness.
+All code and prompts are publicly available\footnote{\url{https://github.com/hitz-zentroa/BasPhyCo}}.

 We evaluated all tasks across the three test datasets representing Italian and Standard and Western Basque (Section \ref{sec:data}).
 The evaluation employed four multilingual models, Llama-3.1 of 8B and 70B parameters \cite{dubey2024llama} and Gemma-2 9B and 27B parameters \cite{team2024gemma}, alongside language-specific models pretrained on Italian (Minerva-7B \cite{orlando-etal-2024-minerva} and LlaMAntino-3-8B \cite{Polignano2024AdvancedNI}) and Basque, namely, Latxa-3.1-8B and Latxa-3.1-70B \cite{Sainz2025InstructingLL}.
 All models were instruction-tuned variants.